March 23, 2021

 3. Old pipes – Water supply pipes made from galvanized steel or copper are prone to corrosion, often resulting in pinhole leaks.
 If not fixed, these small holes will grow until you have a burst pipe on your hands.
 To avoid leaks, you can have your old pipes replaced with new copper or PEX lines.

-4. Sewer line – The sewer line is the pipe that runs underground to carry wastewater from your home to the sewer main (or septic tank, if you have one).
+4. SEWER LINE – The sewer line is the pipe that runs underground to carry wastewater from your home to the sewer main (or septic tank, if you have one).
 If this pipe cracks or experiences root intrusion, water and sewage can seep out and cause soggy spots on your property.
 Be sure to address any sewer line issue right away to avoid further damage or raw sewage backing up into your home.

 Often, finding the hidden leak is half the battle.
 If the leak is coming from a fresh-water pipe or fixture, turn off the water supply valve closest to the problem to prevent further damage.
 In the event you have a concealed broken pipe, you may need to turn off the main shut-off valve to the home, then call a plumber to inspect the pipe.